In this article:

 The spinal cord runs downward through the hollow center of this cylindrical column with nerve roots growing from it like branches.
 These nerve roots pass between the intervertebral spaces to exit the spinal column and spread out to the rest of the body.

 It is because of these highly sensitive spinal nerve roots that your body can move and feel.
-If, however, the nerve root becomes compressed or twisted under the load of the vertebral bones, pain in the surrounding region results.
+If, however, the nerve root becomes compressed or twisted under the load of the vertebral bones, it can give rise to a lot of pain in the surrounding region.

 The nerve roots in the cervical section correspond to the neck region, the thoracic section to the chest region, and the lumbar section to the lower back region.